 6: K2, P8, K2

-Pretty simple block, right?
+A pretty simple block, right?

-All in all, this nice part about this blanket is that it is entirely made up of two types of stitching: knit and purl which makes it a very simple project even if it takes an arduous amount of time.
+All in all, the nice part about this blanket is that it is entirely made up of two types of stitching: knit and purl which makes it a very simple project even if it takes an arduous amount of time.